MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 ## Data privacy

-For information about data privacy and GDPR compliance in the Viva Insights app, see [Viva Insights app / Privacy guide](https://docs.microsoft.com/workplace-analytics/myanalytics/use/teams-app#privacy-guide).
+For information about data privacy and GDPR compliance in the Viva Insights app, see [Privacy and data protection in Workplace Analytics](https://docs.microsoft.com/workplace-analytics/privacy/data-protection-intro).

 ## Prerequisites

-To use the My organization page of the Viva Insights app, you need to be assigned a Workplace Analytics license and either of the Workplace Analytics roles of Analyst or Analyst (Limited).
+To use the My organization page of the Viva Insights app, you need to be assigned the Workplace Analytics role of _Analyst (Limited)_.

 ## Install the Viva Insights app